srinskit/datalog-benchmarking/README.md

 # DLBench Automations for CloudLab

 ## Organization

+We have compiled the datasets used here: https://pages.cs.wisc.edu/~srinskit/datalog

 ### cloudlab-auto
 This project folder contains the Datalog programs scripts that drive the benchmarking.